zanetworker/zblog/content/post/technical/2020-03-23-to-cri-or-not-to-cri.md

 ## CRIng with Gardener

 Okay now we know how to configure and use different container runtimes, this however can be so much work everytime a new cluster is spawned, so the question now is... "can I as a user, just configure my cluster to use a different container runtime with a one-liner?" and the answer is YES.
-There are many managed kubernetes services out there but only a handeful come with a one-line configuration for different controller runtimes, one of these is Gardener.
+There are many managed kubernetes services out there but only a handeful come with a one-line configuration for different container runtimes, one of these is Gardener.

 In Gardener, a Kubernetes cluster is called a `Shoot` (in case you are wondering about the name, check [this](https://en.wikipedia.org/wiki/Shoot) out).
-To configure a controller runtime for the cluster worker nodes, all we need to do is:
+To configure a container runtime for the cluster worker nodes, all we need to do is:

 ```yaml
     workers: